Most Read Articles

 Product recalls vex most supply chains, survey finds

-Nearly three out of four supply chain chiefs polled in a recent survey said they would not be able to get their hands on their products in the event of a recall.
+Nearly three out of four supply chain chiefs polled in a recent survey said they are not sure they could get their hands on their products in the event of a recall.

-That's one of the key findings from "On the Trail to Traceability," a study released by RedPrairie Corp., a vendor of supply chain software.
+That's one of the key findings in "On the Trail to Traceability," a study released by the supply chain software vendor RedPrairie Corp.

 The study found that 46 percent of respondents struggle to stay compliant with government regulations regarding product safety and recalls.
 In addition, less than 20 percent of survey participants have deployed technology to help automate a trace-and-recall process.

-Many supply chain executives are worried about the consequences of a poorly executed product recall.
-Almost one-third of surveyed executives said their ineffectiveness in tracing recalled items could have a negative financial impact on their companies.
+Many supply chain executives said they are clearly worried about the consequences of a poorly executed product recall.
+Almost one-third of those surveyed said their ineffectiveness in tracing recalled items would have a negative financial impact on their companies.